 Social Change Fundamentals

-- Developing community/network owned resources.
-Huge amounts of efforts are put into developing resources that stop abruptly after launch with little thought about engaging an audience aside from promotion.
+- Huge amounts of efforts are put into developing resources that stop abruptly after launch with little thought about engaging an audience aside from promotion.
 This workshop looks at how to engage your audience before you even start writing content and getting them to contribute to development.
 We also address how to tap the wisdom of your audience and get them to continue to modify and adapt the resource well after launch.

-Technology & Social Change
+Technology & Data

-- Developing a Tech Strategy.
-Often individuals involved in social change efforts become focused on technology for technologies sake, rather than focusing on technologies role in their long-term strategy or ability to achieve their mission.
+- Often individuals involved in social change efforts become focused on technology for technologies sake, rather than focusing on technologies role in their long-term strategy or ability to achieve their mission.
 Participants develop a vision for technology use in their organisation that will support their long term organisational goals and determine technology tactics that will support their organisational strategy and help them achieve their mission.

 - Designed to demystify data for social change campaigners, and assure the evidence used in your social change campaign engages rather than alienates.
 Participants learn how to influence key stakeholders and increase impact through data packaging techniques, such as info-graphics and data-gathering techniques that will help share ownership of efforts.
 View the curriculum.